yijiechong13/ip/README.md

-# Nailong 🐣 - Your Friendly Task Manager
+# Nailong 🐣 - Your Task Manager

 A cheerful JavaFX-based task management application featuring Nailong, your adorable digital assistant who helps you organize your daily tasks with a warm, encouraging personality.